AcklenAvenue/acklenavenue.github.io/_job_openings/2021-10-22-ux-ui-designer-guild-master.md

 title: "UX / UI Designer Guild Master "
 location: Remote / Based in AMER/LATAM only.
 time: Full Time
-description: The Development Guild Master oversees the professional development of our developers and ensures that our delivery teams are staffed with the appropriate level of professionalism and mastery needed to meet their client’s needs.
-They assist in recruiting, vetting, and hiring developers to meet our client's various needs and provide those developers with ongoing support and mentoring to help them flourish.
+description: The UX/UI Designer Guild Master oversees the professional development of our user experience designers and ensures that our delivery teams are staffed with the appropriate level of professionalism and mastery needed to meet their client’s needs.
+They assist in recruiting, vetting, and hiring designers to meet our client's various needs and provide those designers with ongoing support and mentoring to help them flourish.
 They work with leadership to ensure our organization is implementing industry best practices and achieving our business goals.
 responsibilities:
   - "Career Development: Develop career paths for the UX guild and help guide each designer with their professional growth.
 Help determine and collect Key